neutralinojs/neutralinojs-react/README.md

 - [ ] Create simple react app
 - [ ] Download latest release of Neutralinojs and put it inside react app (root)
-- [ ] Create webpack script (`bundle` in package.json) to combine all js files to a one file and all css files to a one file.
+- [ ] Create webpack script to combine all js files to a one file and all css files to a one file.
-- [ ] Modify package.json and run `bundle` after react-scripts build
 - [ ] Make sure when react components are changed it will be reflected in Neutralino app
 - [ ] Use default Neutralino template
 - [ ] Fork neu-cli project and test after integration